 Hawaii Volcanoes Fast Facts

-- The highest elevation found in Hawaii Volcanoes is 13,667 feet at Mauna Loa Summit
+Hawaii Volcanoes’ lowest point is 0 feet at the Pacific Ocean.
+The highest point in Hawaii Volcanoes is 13,667 feet at the Mauna Loa summit.

-- Hawaii Volcanoes National Park lies in the Hawaii time zone
+Hawaii Volcanoes is in the Hawaii Time Zone.

-- On August 1, 1916, Hawaii National Park was created.
-This is a combination park of the volcanic areas on the islands of both Maui and the Big Island.
-On September 13, 1960, the islands were divided, with the land on Maui becoming Haleakala National Park and the land on the Big Island becoming Hawaii Volcanoes National Park.
+On August 1, 1916, Hawaii National Park was created.
+This was a combination park of the volcanic areas on the islands of both Maui and the Big Island.
+On September 13, 1960, the parks were divided, with the land on Maui becoming Haleakala National Park and the land on the Big Island becoming Hawaii Volcanoes National Park.

 Where is Hawaii Volcanoes National Park?

 Hawaii Volcanoes National Park is located on the “Big Island” of Hawaii.
 The city of Hilo is the closest city of size.
 The aptly named town of Volcano is adjacent to the park.
 Further directions and maps can be found at Getting to Hawaii Volcanoes.